perception-and-robotics-group/CURL/README.md

 Execute [KITTI_example.mlx](matlab/KITTI_example.mlx) to start a quick tutorial.
 ## Datasets
 ### [KITTI](http://www.cvlibs.net/datasets/kitti/)
-The officical KITTI dataset is in binary, but we provide the pcd format to download which can use directly.
+The official KITTI dataset is in binary, but we provide the pcd format to download which can use directly.

 ### [The Newer College](https://ori-drs.github.io/newer-college-dataset/)
-This dataset provide a ground truth point cloud which can be used for continuous reconstruction evaluation.
-And we further use ICP to correct the transformation between Ouster-Scans and the ground truth point cloud.
+This dataset provides 64-channel LiDAR point clouds using an Ouster OS-1 (Gen 1) 64, and a ground truth point cloud got from Leica BLK360 which can be used for continuous reconstruction evaluation.
+And we used ICP to correct further the transformation between Ouster-Scans and the ground truth point cloud.

 ### [INDOOR LIDAR-RGBD SCAN DATASET](http://redwood-data.org/indoor_lidar_rgbd/)
-Because this dataset only have dense point cloud collected using FARO Focus 3D X330 HDR scanner, therefore, we sampled points from the dense point cloud using the parameter of Ouster OS-1 (Gen 1)
-64 as the input to test CURL.
+Because this dataset only has dense point clouds collected using FARO Focus 3D X330 HDR scanner, therefore, we sampled 64-channel points from the dense point cloud using the parameter of Ouster OS-1 (Gen 1) 64 as the input to test CURL.

 ### [Download](https://www.dropbox.com/sh/0e4gc7unim69f1j/AABNqAC-_VGDOUjInC-Vt3gQa?dl=0)
 Please save these files under folder [example_data](example_data).